teuk/mediabot_v3/docs/CHANNEL_ACTIVITY_V3_PLAN.md

 - Both return opaque detached values and no SQL, handle or write operation.
 - `observe` may read; `off` does not execute the plugin.

-## Deliberate boundary

-No package requests `data.channel_activity.read` in MB769.
-The historical `compare` and `heatmap` commands remain the only live implementations.
-This keeps authority review separate from dispatch migration and makes the next step mechanically reversible.
+In MB769, no package requests this authority; `compare` and `heatmap` remain historical until the separate MB770 adoption below.

-## Next milestone

-Create an inert `channel-activity-v3` package that requests only `data.channel_activity.read` plus the exact IRC output capabilities needed by `compare` and `heatmap`.
-Mount both commands through the saved-handler bridge, prove singular output in `observe` and `on`, then roll back before deciding on any retained development policy.
-No activity write capability is planned. 🗝️
+## MB770 reversible adoption

+The inert `channel-activity-v3` package requests only `data.channel_activity.read`, `irc.reply` and `irc.notice`.
+It mounts `compare`
+and `heatmap` through the `legacy-public-fallback` bridge.
+Installation changes no lifecycle or channel policy.

+The supervised development proof begins in `observe`: the v3 aggregate runs without output while the saved historical handler remains solely visible.
+In `on`, the package emits the same bounded comparison or heatmap and suppresses the fallback. `off`, disable and unload form the immediate rollback path and restore the exact saved handlers.

+The pilot uses disposable nicknames with no retained activity, proves singular output parity on `#test`, records zero failures and rolls back completely.
+No package, policy, identity or data remains.
+No activity write capability exists or is planned. 🗝️